wojciechmarek/weather-station/README.md

 # WeatherStation

-This project shows the current weather in the selected location.
+This project is showing the current weather in the selected location.
 It allows you to see the weather (a temperature, an icon, and other stuff) and see the forecast for the next 3 days for that location.

 ## Purposes